drmichelleli/Vendelux/README.md

 The dataset consists of approximately 1,600 labeled observations.
 Each observation contains a LinkedIn post and a label:

-## Labels

 - **Yes**: The post suggests the user is attending the 2024 event (even loosely, such as planning to attend, promoting, or expressing general interest).
 - **No**: The post does not suggest the user is attending the 2024 event.

 ## Model Training and Evaluation

-Three methods were provided inthe repository
+Three methods are provided in the repository:

-### 1. Key word search
+### 1. Keyword Search

-To run the key word search
+To run the keyword search:

 1. Activate the environment:
     ```sh
     source .venv/bin/activate